Wherwell Governing Body

 A warm welcome from the Governors of Wherwell Primary School.

-Our school is set in a beautiful rural location on the edge of Wherwell; we have worked hard to create a spacious and interesting learning environment with exceptional school grounds, including our woodland area of Special Scientific Interest.
-These assets strengthen and enhance our teachers' ability to the deliver the core subjects of the New National Curriculum while still focusing on our holistic approach to education.
+Our school is set in a beautiful rural location on the edge of Wherwell.
+We have worked hard to create a spacious and interesting learning environment with exceptional school grounds, including our woodland area of Special Scientific Interest.
+These assets strengthen and enhance our teachers' ability to deliver the core subjects of the National Curriculum while still focusing on our holistic approach to education.
 This can be seen by anyone who visits our school in the smiling faces and humour of our pupils, a clear indication they feel safe and enjoy their learning.

 Governors also get involved in school life, attend fundraising events, open days, sports days and classroom observations to understand more about how we deliver our curriculum.
 Our governors are not afraid of hard work.
 Some of us pick up a chainsaw or strimmer to make the woodland safe, a paintbrush to freshen a tired room, even tiling or a bit of plumbing.
 In short, whatever it takes to enhance the environment for pupils and teachers.